 Leo agreed, commencing on the effective date of the initial public offering through the earlier of Leo's consummation of a business combination and its liquidation, to pay the Sponsor a monthly fee of \$10,000 for office space and secretarial and administrative services.
 For the period ended January 8, 2021, through the Business Combination, Leo incurred \$83,000 in fees for these services.
-The agreement terminated at the Closing.
+The agreement terminated at the closing of the Business Combination.